Tanza: History

 Tanza was formerly a strip of land incorporated for official purpose to the municipality of San Francisco de Malabon, now called General Trias.
 The first settlers were the Fabian brothers who migrated here.
 This place was particularly devoted to grazing and was called Estancia Santa Cruz de Malabon (1780).

+The 1818 Spanish census showed the area had 2,090 native families and 3 Spanish-Filipino families.

 In the mid-19th century, the Secularization movement that was largely centered in Santa Cruz de Malabón led by Pedro Pelaez.

 On October 15, 1903, the Philippine Commission approved Act No. 947, annexing Santa Cruz de Malabon to the adjacent town of San Francisco de Malabon.
 In 1909, a resolution was passed by the San Francisco de Malabon municipal council to reconvert Santa Cruz de Malabon into a separate and independent municipality; it took effect in 1910.

 In 1914, Florentino Joya, the then-representative of Cavite to the Philippine Assembly, worked for the passage of a bill which renamed the town of Santa Cruz de Malabon to Tanza by virtue of Philippine Legislative Act No. 2390 dated February 28, 1914.

-Tanza celebrated Araw ng Tanza 100th anniversary with a theme "Tanza, Sandaang Taon Na!"
-February 28, 2014, with a parade of Higante figures across the town proper with fireworks display and a Lantern festival at evening.